Australia is open to international travelers

 is currently under construction and is set to open in 2026.
 The airport will be located in Badgerys Creek, around 50km from the Sydney CBD.

 - Planning to explore the region?
-Popular destinations near Sydney can be easily reached with low-cost regional airlines (LCCs) by the likes of AirAsia, Bamboo Airways, Batik Air, Jetstar, Scoot, Avianca, and WestJet.
+Popular destinations near Sydney can be easily reached with regional low-cost carriers (LCCs) by the likes of AirAsia, Bamboo Airways, Batik Air, Cebu Pacific, Jetstar, Scoot, VietJet Air, Avianca, and WestJet.
+If you have a layover in Sydney and plan to fly only a short distance to one of its neighboring countries, these budget airlines are an excellent way to save money.

 - There are no direct flights from the US or Canada to Sydney.
 However, most major hubs in Asia have non-stop flights to Sydney, as do some larger airports in the Middle East – your journey will have at least one stop.
 Direct flights to Sydney